AdamZaczek/react-graphql/README.md

 11. Consider migration to postgres or dynamodb.
 12. Add authentication and login.
 13. Add seeding method
-14. Decouple front and backend
+14. Decouple front and backend, build backend with webpack.
 15. Add docker
 ```